AndreiCatalinOuatu/mlsp/README.md

 # mlsp
-A github repository with the materials used @ inaugural Machine Learning Security and Privacy Summer School
+A github repository with the materials used @ inaugural Machine Learning Security and Privacy Summer School.